orsaada/orsaada-sqe-workshop-2018-exercise-2/README.md

     * See example test in `test/code-analyzer.test.js`
 * For coverage, this project uses the [nyc](https://github.com/istanbuljs/nyc) library.
     * From the command-line run: `npm run coverage`
-    * Run `coverage/lcov-report/index.html` to see the html report
+    * See the report file `coverage/coverage-summary.json`
 * For linting, this project uses the [ESLint](https://eslint.org/) library.
     * From the command-line run: `npm run lint`
     * See the report file `lint/eslint-report.json`